Have you ever wondered if your dog can eat blueberries? The short answer is yes ... blueberries are safe for dogs.

 One study looked at Nutrients For The Aging Eye.
 It found that many nutrients in blueberries could be helpful.
 Vitamin C is especially good for the eyes ... and blueberries offer a great source of vitamin C

-9. Recover From Exercise
+9. May Help Recover From Exercise

 In one study, sled dogs ate blueberries to boost antioxidant levels ... so they could recover faster after competition.
 Blueberries helped reduce post-exercise oxidative stress.